phuch/Pokedex/README.md

 ## Implementation

-This app is implemented using React Native and Redux and [PokeAPI](https://pokeapi.co/)
+This app is implemented using React Native, Redux and [PokeAPI](https://pokeapi.co/)